lillallol/temp/README.md

 The fact that something is widely adopted by the majority is not a proof that it is the best solution to the problem.

-Even if we forget about that, if we are really interested which method is preferred by the community, then we have to ask those people that have tried both the complement and the super set method, to such an extend, that the probability for them to have misconceptions about them is minimized.
+To add to that, if we are really interested which method is preferred by the community, then we have to ask those people that have tried both the complement and the super set method, and not have misconceptions about them.
 Any statistical inference based on something different from that is garbage in, garbage out\[[9](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out)\].